googlefonts/oxidize/text/2023-1-24-testing-read.md

 which is embedded in our [test data](https://github.com/googlefonts/fontations/blob/12fe04eb7083faaf8972720629496c0ca9a4b6c5/read-fonts/src/tests/test_data.rs#L17).
 * Hand written and designed to test against a [curated collection of fonts](https://github.com/googlefonts/fontations/tree/main/resources/test_fonts).
 An example of this for the `STAT` table can be found [here](https://github.com/googlefonts/fontations/blob/12fe04eb7083faaf8972720629496c0ca9a4b6c5/read-fonts/src/tables/stat.rs#L13).

-### punchcut: loading and scaling of glyph outlines
+### skrifa: metadata processing and loading/scaling of glyph outlines

-Unlike `read-fonts`, the `punchcut` crate provides additional processing of the parsed data and the goal is to match the output of FreeType for loaded outlines
+Unlike `read-fonts`, the `skrifa` crate provides additional processing of the parsed data and the goal is to match the output of FreeType for metadata, metrics and loaded outlines.

+#### Glyph loading/scaling

 The testing strategy for this library is to use a pinned version of FreeType (currently 2.12.0) to generate a text file containing the outline data in both raw (contours, points and tags as defined in